Norwegian Org. no.

 to save your images in several places and not only on chip: An external

 HD is fine for this.
-Burn the backup to DVD or CD: A good tip is to
+Burn the backup to DVD or other backups: A good tip is to

 rent a safety deposit box for backup in case of fire.
 The photos are